About the Test

-- Diabetes – proteinuria is one of the first signs of deteriorating kidney function in people with type 1 and 2 diabetes.
+- Diabetes – proteinuria is one of the first signs of deteriorating kidney function if you have type 1 and 2 diabetes.

 - High blood pressure (hypertension) – proteinuria in someone with high blood pressure is also a first sign of declining kidney function.

 Proteinuria may also be seen with many other diseases and conditions.
-A healthcare practitioner may order other tests and take into account those results to help determine the cause.
+A health care practitioner may order other tests and consider those results to help determine the cause.
 Some examples of these causes include:

 - Urinary tract infection